liquidat/ansible-demo-notes/README.md

 - :white_check_mark: example: access LB, deactivate host, access monitoring, deactivate host, access host, stop service, update software, start service, check log files, activate host in monitoring, activate in LB
 - :white_check_mark: can save time by automating even complex interconnected tasks, regular or not
 - :white_check_mark: missing yet: not central place, no tracking what was executed when and by whom
-- :clapper: Trigger build on Jenkins, get build, copy to staging, deactivate in load balancer, pause in monitoring, stop service, remove old version, deploy new version, start service, run tests; then unpause monitoring, active in load balancer, send mail to team
+- :notes: :wrench: Trigger build on Jenkins, get build, copy to staging, deactivate in load balancer, pause in monitoring, stop service, remove old version, deploy new version, start service, run tests; then unpause monitoring, active in load balancer, send mail to team.

 ### Tower, basics
 - :question: Do you know which automated scripts are run right now in your environment?
 When, and by whom?